kestra-io/terraform-provider-kestra/docs/data-sources/group.md

 subcategory: ""
 description: |-
   Use this data source to access information about an existing Kestra Group.
+  -> This resource is only available on the Enterprise Edition https://kestra.io/enterprise
 ---

 # kestra_group (Data Source)

 Use this data source to access information about an existing Kestra Group.

+-> This resource is only available on the [Enterprise Edition](https://kestra.io/enterprise)

 ## Example Usage